amiryah1124/aiaa-public-policy-2026/index.md

 Lunch provided time for attendees to speak directly with speakers, sponsors, students, and peers.
 This informal networking supported one of the event’s core goals: building connections across communities.

 ![Lunch1](images/11.JPG)

 *Figure 11: Lunch and networking session.
 Photo credit: Mehdi Ghanati.*

-The closing remarks helped frame the event as a connected discussion rather than a set of independent talks.

 ![Lunch2](images/14.JPG)

 *Figure 12: Lunch and networking session.
 Photo credit: Mehdi Ghanati.*

-The closing remarks helped frame the event as a connected discussion rather than a set of independent talks.

 ### Session 3: Professional Engagement and Community Impact